PatrickSachs/BaseSerializer/README.md

 The code can be found here: `Test/Examples/CyclicSerialization.cs`

-However more often than not not all values are simple primitives.
-In a language such as C# we heavily work with classes having references to each other, which has a possbility to introduce cyclic references.
+However not all values are typically simple primitives.
+In a language such as C# we heavily work with classes having references to each other, which has a possibility to introduce cyclic references.

-To demonstrate this let's all another field to the `UserAccount` class: A list of friends.
+To demonstrate this let's add another field to the `UserAccount` class: A list of friends.

 ```csharp
 public IList<UserAccount> Friends = new List<UserAccount>();